mustafa-gunaltay/UE5FpsWarmupGame/README.md

 - **Controls:** Keyboard and mouse support

 ## Developer Notes
 This game is designed to enhance players' aiming and reflex skills.
-Our goal is to provide an experience where you can improve your abilities while having fun.
+My goal is to provide an experience where you can improve your abilities while having fun.

 **Enjoy the game!**